 Examinations are tests which are usually organised at the end of a course.
 Exams are usually written but they can also be conducted as oral or practical tests.

 You should be notified of the dates for the exams at the start of the course.
 Which examination form that applies to your course is given in the syllabus.
-You can find your examination weeks in the Academic year (pdf, 75.4 kB).
+You can find your examination periods in the Academic year (pdf, 74.8 kB).

 In order to take part in an exam you must:

-If you have not registered in advance, you can write the exam provided that there are places available in the exam hall.
+If you have not registered for the exam in advance, you can write the exam provided that there are places available in the exam hall.
 You will also need a certificate of registration for the course.
-Note!
-You can not create a transcript of records between November 30 and December 10.

 You will need to wait until the invigilator has started the exam for the registered students, provided that there are places available in the exam hall.
 Students with disabilities must (following a meeting with the University's disabled student officer) submit a special form two weeks prior to the exam date in order to receive assistance.
 The form should be sent to the Student Affairs.